jhyang13/Python-Credit-Risk-Classification/README.md

 ### Background

-In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+I used various techniques to train and evaluate a model based on loan risk.
+I utilized a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 ### Beginning